 1) Know what arrondisement/district of Paris where you want to be.
 Since Paris has twenty arrondisements, invest time in looking at a map of Paris and reading about the descriptions of each neighborhood.

-2) Decide what your maximum price range and stick to it.
+2) Decide your maximum price range and stick to it.
 Make use of the price search criteria on many websites which will save you time and show you only listings that match your budget.

 3) Contact agencies and owners directly that have online listings.
 Keep on writing emails or calling to find out the availability of the apartment for your desired dates until you have found a few that are available so you can proceed to #4.
 If you do not hear back from an agency or owner, the unit is probably not available and not worth your time to wait for a response you may never get.